philterd/philter/docs/docs/api_and_sdks/api.md

 ## Securing Philter's API

 Philter's API supports one-way and two-way SSL/TLS authentication.
-See the [settings](../settings.md) for more information.
+See Philter's [Settings](../settings.md) for more information.